AVAILABLE FOR STREAMING OR DOWNLOAD

 - Need to send a purchase order (high schools and public libraries)?
 Contact us.

-Public Performance Rights: Purchase of this DVD includes public performance rights which allow educational institutions to exhibit the film to groups of 50 or fewer individuals where admission is not charged.
-The term of the public performance license is for the life of the DVD.
+Public Performance Rights: Purchase of the media format includes public performance rights which allow educational institutions to exhibit the film to groups of 50 or fewer individuals where admission is not charged.
+The term of the public performance license is for the life of the media format.

 - Public Screening and Speaking fees apply to non profit organizations, think tanks and research centers.